-Preliminary results from the Part C dose escalation trial (the Phase 1b combination of vepdegestrant palbociclib at 125 mg) demonstrate an observed clinical benefit rate (CBR; rate of confirmed complete response, confirmed partial response, or stable disease ≥24 weeks) of 60.7% (95% CI, 40.6 - 78.5) across all dose cohorts (17 of 28 CBR-evaluable patients; patients are CBR-evaluable if they received their first dose >24 weeks prior to the cut-off).
-We expect, with Pfizer, to present data from the Phase 1b combination at a medical congress in the second half of 2023.
-In particular:
+We evaluated and announced preliminary data from Part C of the ongoing Phase 1b/2 ARV-471-mBC-101 trial in the second quarter of 2023.
+Preliminary results from the Part C dose escalation trial (November 2022 data cutoff from the Phase 1b combination of vepdegestrant with palbociclib at 125 mg) demonstrate an observed clinical benefit rate (CBR; rate of confirmed complete response, confirmed partial response, or stable disease ≥ 24 weeks) of 60.7% (95% CI, 40.6 - 78.5) across all dose cohorts (17 of 28 CBR-evaluable patients; patients are CBR-evaluable if they received their first dose ≥ 24 weeks prior to the cut-off).
+We expect, with Pfizer, to present additional data from the Phase 1b combination trial of vepdegestrant in combination with palbociclib at a medical congress in the second half of 2023.